adaptiveAudioWMAttack/adaptiveAudioWMAttack.github.io/README.md

 For the attack, we only provide the code and data for the watermark replacement attack for now.
 We will publish the complete code after the paper is accepted or release the complete code upon request.
 The dataset is aviable on .
 You can conduct the experiments using the provided data in this link.
 ```
-*"audioseal_replacement"*: the data for the watermark replacement attack. "baseline" data is generated from AudioMarkBench; "my_method" data is generated from AWM; "my_method_optimization" data is generated from AWM (+opt).
+*audioseal_replacement*: the data for the watermark replacement attack. "baseline" data is generated from AudioMarkBench; "my_method" data is generated from AWM; "my_method_optimization" data is generated from AWM (+opt).
 ```